-- Fake facial expressions that do nothing to make your brand seem distinctive or valuable.
+Use irrelevant, ugly stock photos that do nothing to make your brand seem distinctive

 When you’re looking to improve your blog, design is an obvious thing to look at.
 The overall look of your website is the first impression that a site visitor has of your blog.
 It is important to have a nice balance to the page.
 All the elements must come together into a usable and visually pleasing whole.